 Conan the Destroyer is the complete opposite.

-It’s probably been 30 years or more since I last watched it because I remembered it just being a complete cheese fest.
+It’s probably been 30 years or more (in 2019 it was) since I last watched it because I remembered it just being a complete cheese fest.
 And it turns out it’s even worse than I remember.
 Where the first film told an engaging revenge story mixed with sword and sorcery, the sequel turns into what feels like a bad Dungeons & Dragons adventure peppered with horrifically bad special effects.

 There is so much wrong with this movie that is impossible to list it all, but lets just look at the whole Princess Jehnna (Olivia d’Abo) must remain a virgin thread.
 It is made very clear that she must be a virgin for the sacrifice to the god Dagoth.
 As she has spent most of her life locked up, she is unsure of what makes a handsome man.
 Turns out she finds Conan (Arnold Schwarzenegger) attractive and then spends the rest of the movie drooling over him.
-And… nothing of it ever comes of it except to eat up screen time throughout the film with her staring at him or asking odd questions of everyone.
+And… nothing ever comes of it except to eat up screen time throughout the film with her staring at him or asking odd questions of everyone.

 It serves literally no purpose to the story and never comes to any form of resolution.
-You keep expecting to learn they had sex off screen and that’s why the sacrifice won’t be completed, but instead, it’s just a matter of Conan showing up at the right time to stop it.
+You keep expecting to learn they had sex off-screen, and that’s why the sacrifice won’t be completed, but instead, it’s just a matter of Conan showing up at the right time to stop it.

 Do yourself a favor, and just avoid this movie.